WIPACrepo/wipac-dev-workflows/image-publish/README.md

 > NOTE:
 >
-> Many input attributes only apply to certain `action`-based use cases.
+> Many input attributes only apply to certain `mode`-based use cases.
 However, by design, any irrelevant input attributes for a given use case will be ignored.
-This allows workflows to be flexible, by having only one `uses: WIPACRepo/wipac-dev-publish-image-action` section, with logic around `action`.
+This allows workflows to be flexible, by only including one call to the workflow, with logic around `mode`.
 See the workflow snippet in the [Example Usage section](#example-usage).

 #### If using DockerHub